trustworktech/create-react-ssr-app/docs/adding-custom-environment-variables.md

 REACT_APP_NOT_SECRET_CODE=abcdef
 ```

 > Note: You must create custom environment variables beginning with `REACT_APP_`.
-Any other variables except `NODE_ENV` will be ignored to avoid [accidentally exposing a private key on the machine that could have the same name](https://github.com/facebook/create-react-app/issues/865#issuecomment-252199527).
+Any other variables except `NODE_ENV`, `PORT` and `ASSETS_PATH` will be ignored to avoid accidentally exposing a private key on the machine that could have the same name.
 Changing any environment variables will require you to restart the development server if it is running.

+> Note: You need to restart the development server after changing `.env` files.

 `.env` files **should be** checked into source control (with the exclusion of `.env*.local`).